ece-fast-lab/MICRO-2026-ARC/AE2/README.md

 ## Prerequisites

-Use the dedicated AE host with PCI device `8086:0ddb`, Node 0 as Local memory, and Node 1 as CXL memory.
+Use the dedicated AE host with PCI device, Node 0 as Local memory, and Node 1 as CXL memory.
 Run all commands from the reviewer account because the scripts invoke `sudo` only for privileged operations.
 Do not use `sudo -i` or prefix an entire command with `sudo`.
 Install SPEC CPU2017 separately because it is not included in this artifact.

 The AE host must run kernel `6.11.0-mig-offload+` with these boot arguments: